 Description: Achilles tendonitis is the inflammation of the Achilles tendon, the large tendon at the back of the ankle.

-Causes: Repetitive stress from overuse during various activities, sudden increases in training intensity, tight calf muscles, improper footwear, and jogging on irregular terrain.
+Causes: Overuse from activities that involve repetitive stress on the tendon, sudden increases in training intensity, tight calf muscles, improper footwear, and running on uneven surfaces.

 Symptoms: Pain and stiffness along the Achilles tendon, especially in the morning or after periods of inactivity, swelling, and limited range of motion in the ankle.
-You may notice discomfort that intensifies during physical activity.
+There may be discomfort that worsens with activity.

 Treatment: Rest, ice, anti-inflammatory medications, stretching and strengthening exercises, and physical therapy.
 Your St. Peters, MO physical therapist may also recommend eccentric loading exercises to enhance tendon strength.
-This approach helps in facilitating recovery and avoiding future issues.
+This method assists in promoting healing and avoiding future issues.

 Plantar Fasciitis